Union Station (Burlington, Vermont): Reuse and modern service

 Even before the Ethan Allen Express began service to Rutland in 1996, state planners intended to extend the train to Burlington.
 Three state applications for American Recovery and Reinvestment Act of 2009 funds were unsuccessful, but $19 million in Transportation Investment Generating Economic Recovery monies awarded in 2013 and 2015 funded the $26 million project.
 In June 2019, the Chittenden County Regional Planning Commission recommended Union Station as the location where Amtrak trains would lay over and be serviced overnight.
 A siding track and three-phase power connection were to be constructed at the station.
 After nearby residents objected to having the locomotive idle there, VTrans indicated in March 2020 that the Vermont Railway yard to the south would instead be modified to accommodate the train.

 Construction work at Union Station in preparation for the extension took place in late 2020 to early 2022.
 Work included construction of a longer platform for Amtrak trains, realignment of the single track, and relocation of the Island Line Trail to the west side of the track.
 Ethan Allen Express service to Burlington began on July 29, 2022.
-Potential future Ethan Allen Express service expansions include a second daily frequency to Burlington (using a different route between Albany and Rutland) and an extension to Essex Junction to provide a connection with the Vermonter (after the planned re-extension of the latter to Montreal).
+Potential future Ethan Allen Express service expansions include a second daily trip to Burlington (using a different route between Albany and Rutland) and an extension to Essex Junction to provide a connection with the Vermonter (after the planned re-extension of the latter to Montreal).
+The station is also served by excursion trains operated by the Vermont Rail System.